-Step 4-Choose the destination and run the export
+Archive Step 4 - Choose the destination and run the export

 Note that the project we have selected for export is selected for us in the upper-left pane.
 Also note that all of the files in the project's directory should be selected.
 This is the point where you should ensure that non-source code files (such as the Javadoc and your UML, and possibly the Milestones file) are also selected for export.
-Then, choose your destination (it is easiest to choose an easy place to navigate to, such as your Desktop or Documents directory), and remember it, since this is where you will find your zip file to upload to D2L.
+Then, choose your destination and remember it, since this is where you will find your zip file to upload to D2L.
 By default, you should have the zip format selected, and the other options you see above.
 If not, then choose them.
 As shown, you can name the zip whatever you like, since once decompressed, it will have a folder that is named the name of your project.
 Usually, students name it the same as their project.
 Finally, press the Finish button, and you are done!